cyverse-archive/DiscoveryEnvironmentBackend/services/Donkey/doc/endpoints/app-metadata.md

 Secured Endpoint: POST /admin/apps/categories/shredder

 Delegates to metadactyl: POST /admin/apps/categories/shredder

 This endpoint is a passthrough to the metadactyl endpoint using the same path.
 Please see the metadactyl documentation for more information.

+## Deleting a Category by ID

+Secured Endpoint: DELETE /admin/apps/categories/:uuid

+Delegates to metadactyl: DELETE /admin/apps/categories/:uuid

+This endpoint is a passthrough to the metadactyl endpoint using the same path.
+Please see the metadactyl documentation for more information.